Nuclear medium meson structures from the Schwinger proper-time Nambu--Jona-Lasinio model: ACKNOWLEDGEMENTS

-\section{Acknowledgements}
+\section{ACKNOWLEDGEMENTS}

 This work was supported by the National Research Foundation of Korea (NRF) grants funded by the Korean government (MSIT) Nos.
-2018R1A5A1025563, 2022R1A2C1003964, and 2022K2A9A1A0609176.
-The work of TM was supported by the PUTI Q2 Grant from University of Indonesia under contract No. NKB-663/UN2.RST/HKP.05.00/2022.
+2018R1A5A1025563, 2022R1A2C1003964, and 2022K2A9A1A0609176, and by the PUTI Q1 Grant from the University of Indonesia under contract No. NKB-442/UN2.RST/HKP.05.00/2024.